inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/index.rst

 |project_name| Socialisation Training Manual was developed by
-Australia-Indonesia Facility for Disaster Reduction (|AIFDR|), The National Agency for Disaster Management, Indonesia and World Bank ‘s Global Facility for Disaster Reduction and Recovery Labs (World Bank-GFDRR).
+Australia-Indonesia Facility for Disaster Reduction (|AIFDR|), The National Agency for Disaster Management, Indonesia and World Bank ‘s Global Facility for Disaster Reduction and Recovery Labs (World Bank-|GFDRR|).

 Manual based on:
 ................